SERC-COM295-Labs/COM295-Topic-1-Number-Systems/README.md

 ## Exercise 4 - Binary to Decimal

 In the `4-binary-to-decimal.py` file, write a program that asks the user to enter a binary number and then prints the decimal equivalent of that number.

+## Exercise 5 - Greatest Common Divisor

+In the `5-gcd.py` file, write a program that asks the user to enter two numbers and then prints the greatest common divisor of those numbers. i.e. the largest number that divides both numbers without leaving a remainder.